 - Rock Creek Trail – one of Jamie and Alice’s favorite hikes.

 - Seattle at Night – photos of Jamie and Alice on nighttime walks in Seattle.

 How old are Jamie and Alice?
 Jamie is nine months older than Alice, and he was born on November 14, 2009.
 Alice was born on August 23, 2010.
-So as of mid-2016, Jamie is 6 years old and Alice is 5 (and will turn 6 in August).
+So as of early 2018, Jamie is 8 years old and Alice is 7 years old.

 Are they related?
 Yes – Alice is Jamie’s aunt, even though she’s nine months younger than him.
 Alice’s father, Rocky (Ca Am Ch White Magic’s Super Star O’Zima), is Jamie’s grandfather.
 For more information about Jamie and Alice’s pedigree, see their pedigrees: